hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

   -d '"<userPassword>"'
 ```

 > Note: The open-source version of Determined does not provide user access control features in case you have multiple data science teams (i.e.: multiple tenants).
 Open-source Determined uses a local user directory as a convenient method to show the entity created by the logged in users.
 However, the open-source version makes any entity (experiments, tasks) visible to all users, regardless of who created it.
 This can be a challenge for enterprises that need to keep strong model governance for audit purposes.
-The enterprise version of the open-source Determined product, [HPE Cray AI Development Environment](https://www.hpe.com/us/en/compute/hpc/cray-ai-development.html) addresses this limitation.
+The enterprise version of the open-source Determined product, [HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) addresses this limitation.

 ## Checking connectivity to the WebUI using the newly created user account